 Notation:

 <<server>>, <<client>>, <<database>>, <<mobile device>>.<<artifact>> stereotype and a small document icon.
-Executables, configuration files, databases.A small but useful distinction:
+Executables, configuration files, databases.Deployment has a small vocabulary worth getting exactly right:

 Component diagrams answer "what are the major moving parts and how do they connect?".
 Deployment diagrams answer "where does each part actually run and what does it talk to?".
 Both are architectural views that operations and infrastructure engineers, not application developers, are the primary consumers of.